Complete Children’s Health! Receive Complete Health Care for Your Children

 Two of their suggestions should prompt a reconsideration of how Medicaid, SCHIP and private coverage benefit programs meet the health care needs of low-income children in different ways.
 The first is that SCHIP reauthorization money should be used for tax credits and other financing mechanisms.
 Second, the state SCHIP programs need to focus more on enrolling children in private or employer-based coverage.

-Benefit Complete Children’s Hospital Design for Reauthorization & SCHIP
+Benefit Complete Children’s Health Hospital Design for Reauthorization & SCHIP

 The American Academy of Pediatrics updates its recommendations on complete children’s health benefits regularly.
 All children can benefit from the AAP recommendations.
 These recommendations do not apply to low-income children.
 They can be used to help determine whether children should have private or public insurance.
 The AAP recommends pediatric surgery, critical care, medical care, and pediatric surgery.
 It also recommends behavioral health services, special care for children with special needs, and pediatric dental care.